kwaspek104/Employee_Summary/README.md

 Simply clone this repo to your local machine.

 ## Usage
-This is used to generate a readme whenever you want.
+This is used to generate a website with your employee's relevant info.
 This video should also help, as it demonstrates how to use the application: https://drive.google.com/file/d/1RUnDt9MZ_quV3ghfPBiZMw0KIE31h7Qw/view

 ## Tests
 Run "npm run test" in the console.
 If it doesn't work initially, it may be because it had to create a "Develop" folder.
 Run "npm run test" again and it should work.